 - Where can I get more information (Avelox)?

 What is moxifloxacin (Avelox)?

-Moxifloxacin is an antibiotic in a group of drugs called fluoroquinolones (flor-o-KWIN-o-lones).
-Moxifloxacin fights bacteria in the body.
+Moxifloxacin is a fluoroquinolone (floor-o-KWIN-o-lone) antibiotic that fights bacteria in the body.

 Moxifloxacin may also be used for purposes not listed in this medication guide.

 oblong, red, imprinted with M400, BAYER

 What are the possible side effects of moxifloxacin (Avelox)?